lukasaristide/shiny-potato/README.md

 **How to play**

 Simply copy the shiny-potato/release/ folder and run 'Shiny Potato.jar'.
-For some reasons, on Linux You'd better run it from the command line (using script Play.sh).
+For some reasons, You'd better run it from the command line (using "java -jar ./Shiny\ Potato.jar" command, present in file Play.sh).
 You can alternatively just compile this as an Eclipse project and run in this way.